 4. 287/89 Turnouts and T.A.
 Moulton Barn

-Above: Great turnouts all along Highway 287/89, especially by Jackson Lake”s north end.
-Incredible photo-ops there.
-Click to enlarge.
+Above: Great turnouts all along Highway 287/89, especially by Jackson Lake’s north end.
+Incredible photo-ops are there.

 I recommend that you stop at the great turn-outs all along Highway 287/89, especially by Jackson Lake”s north end.
 There are incredible photo opportunities there.

 Above: The T.A.
-Moulton barn in Grand Teton National Park.
-Click to enlarge.
+Moulton barn in Grand Teton National Park

 No visit to the Grand Tetons would be complete without a visit to the T.A.
 Moulton barn, which is probably the most photographed barn in the world.
 There are actually two barns.
 The more classic one is on the westerly one on Mormon Row.
 Access it from Highway 287/89, to the Antelope Flats Road, to Mormon Row Road.